 - Pigs, on the other hand, have been over-selected for lean meat, but studies have shown that the leaner pigs have flightier, more easily stressed temperaments, and therefore suffer more on industrial farms than would heavier animals with calmer dispositions.

-In contrast to the breeding techniques of modern industrial farming, high-welfare, pasture-based farms that participate in programs such as Animal Welfare Approved strive to breed animals who are healthy and hearty.
+In contrast to the breeding techniques of modern industrial farming, higher-welfare, pasture-based farms strive to breed animals who are healthy and hearty.
 Farmers use great care to secure appropriate breeds of animals who are not plagued with the welfare problems outlined above and are suited to a more natural life outdoors on pasture.